 We’re considering making tutorial assistants available to instructors.
 These would be volunteers with Python experience who will provide one-on-one help during the tutorial when students are working on exercises.
 If we do this, would you be interested and if so how many students per assistant would you want?

-Please note that the education summit occurs on April 16 (conflicting with the second day of tutorials).
 We have a list of potentially conflicting holidays here.

 We will accommodate disability-related needs whenever possible, and the merit of your tutorial will be judged independently from any request made here.
 This section will not be visible to attendees.